home-assistant/home-assistant.io/source/_integrations/trafikverket_ferry.markdown

 Retrieve ferry departure information from [Trafikverket](https://www.trafikverket.se/).

+## Prerequisites

+Please click [here](https://api.trafikinfo.trafikverket.se/) and register to obtain the API key.

+{% include integrations/config_flow.md %}

 ## Use cases

 - Retrieve the next departure and information connected to it for a specific ferry line.
 - Retrieve information for specific departure time on a specific ferry line.
+- Optional to set destination harbour to get any departure from specific harbour.

 ## Retrieved data

-- Next departure for the specific ferry line.
+- Next departure for the specific ferry line/departure.
 - Modified time
-- Other information provided
+- Other information provided by Trafikverket related to the specific departure.

-## Prerequisites

-Please click [here](https://api.trafikinfo.trafikverket.se/) and register to obtain the API key.

-{% include integrations/config_flow.md %}

 ## Ferry harbour names

-Click [here](https://www.trafikverket.se/trafikinformation/vag/?TrafficType=personalTraffic&map=1/373767.82/6890962.41/&Layers=Ferries%2b) to see examples of harbour names.
+Click [here](https://www.trafikverket.se/trafikinformation/vag/?TrafficType=personalTraffic&map=1/373767.82/6890962.41/&Layers=Ferries%2b) to see examples of harbour names, use city name as harbour.